matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 }
 ```

-## Getting started
+## Instantiating the SDK
 To start using this SDK, you just need to pass in a provider configuration.

-## Instantiating the SDK
+Once you have all the necessary dependencies, you can follow the following setup steps to get started with the SDK.
+To interact with zkSync network users need to connect the endpoint of the operator node.

 ```java